lbryio/lbry.tech/documents/glossary.md

 ### Channel Claim Signature

 Creating a channel claim certificate allows you to group and identify claims based on an identity.
 A certificate is used to sign the claims and ensure uniqueness along with the claim ID.
-See [channel signing](https://lbry.tech/resources/signing-claim) for more information
+See [channel signing](https://lbry.tech/resources/signing-claim) for more information.

 ### Claim

 A claim (ClaimTrie) is the data structure which LBRY uses to store claims to names.
-It uses a Trie to efficiently store all claimed names, which can then be hashed the same way a Merkle Tree is hashed.
-The root hash of the ClaimTrie is stored in the blockheader of each LBRY block, enabling nodes in the LBRY network to efficiently and securely validate the state of the ClaimTrie.
+It uses a trie to efficiently store all claimed names, which can then be hashed the same way a Merkle tree is hashed.
+The root hash of the ClaimTrie is stored in the block header of each LBRY block, enabling nodes in the LBRY network to efficiently and securely validate the state of the ClaimTrie.
 [Read more](https://lbry.io/faq/claimtrie-implementation)

 ### Claim Deposit

-When creating a channel claim or publishing content onto the LBRY blockchain, a small amount (or more) LBC must be deposited to reserve the name space in the claimtrie.
+When creating a channel claim or publishing content onto the LBRY blockchain, a small amount LBC (or more) must be deposited to reserve the name space in the claimtrie.
 See our [naming documentation](https://lbry.io/faq/naming) for more information.

 ### Claim Sequence